senem584/Iris_Dataset_Example/README.md

-# Iris_Dataset_Example
+# Iris Dataset Example
 This project demonstrates classification using the Iris dataset with machine learning algorithms.
 The main focus is on implementing a Decision Tree Classifier.
 The Iris dataset is a classic dataset in machine learning that contains 150 samples of iris flowers, with four features (sepal length, sepal width, petal length, petal width) and three classes (Setosa, Versicolor, and Virginica).
+It is a classic example of a supervised learning problem used to explore classification, data visualization, and model evaluation techniques.

-The goal of this project is to showcase how classification models can be trained, evaluated, and visualized.
+The goal of this project is to showcase fundamental techniques in data preprocessing, visualization, and machine learning classification, highlighting how models can learn from real-world numeric data to distinguish between different categories with high accuracy.
 The code is implemented in two styles: a regular procedural version and an object-oriented (OOP) version for better modularity and reusability.
+Both are shown in the [source](#src) folder.

 # Table Of Contents
 - [Implementation](#implementation)